ticketmaster/aurora/catalog/pages/inputs/index.md

     Type: number
     Default: 99
     Notes: defines max number.
 The increment button is disabled when max value is reached.
+  - Prop: checkValue
+    Type: function
+    Default:
+    Notes: call back function before value is updated.
+Is passed the new value and updates if the function returns true and does not if returns false.
+  - Prop: handleValueUpdate
+    Type: function
+    Default:
+    Notes: call back function after value is updated either by buttons or keyboard.
+Use this function instead of onChange.
   - Prop: onValueChanged
     Type: function
     Default:
-    Notes: call back function when value is updated either by buttons or keyboard.
-Use this function instead of onChange.
+    Notes: deprecated.
+Use handleValueUpdate instead.
   - Prop: incrementBtnLabel
     Type: string
     Default: Increase Quantity